uialchemist/handbook/README.md

 ***

-_Some parts of this handbook have been completely lifted from Basecamp's employee handbook, because it's awesome._
+_Some parts of this handbook have been completely lifted from Basecamp's employee handbook, which is another clue as to how we have modelled the product team and work/life balance at Florence._